 A land dispute can occur due to many different scenarios and for most parts RTI may be applicable.

 Such cases can be fraud in the registration of the property which initially belonged to someone else or dispute over the area of the property between two parties.
+Refer this checklist of real estate red flags to be alert.

 Chiefly, the land disputes cases are of the following types: